azintel/omneuro/docs/RULES.md

 10. **Cross-reference everything** – If a runbook entry, checklist, or rule exists, link it.
 Don’t fragment knowledge.
 11. **Single-block discipline** – All doc updates must be output in one fenced block containing the entire file.
 No plaintext spills, no partials.
 12. **Repo is the source of truth** – Always scan the repo first before editing code or docs.
 Never deprecate or overwrite without confirmation.
+12(b). **No auto-splitting of docs** – When outputting repo documents, always wrap the entire file in one fenced code block.
+Treat all contents (including `{}`, JSON, CLI snippets, backticks) as literal plaintext.
+Escape if necessary, but never break into multiple blocks.

 ---